9 FAM 402.14

 "PETITION VALID TO (date)."

-When a P visa is limited by reciprocity to a period of validity less than the validity of the petition or authorized period of stay, you may reissue the visa any number of times within the period allowable using the same still-valid petition.
-If an application or reciprocity fee is prescribed by the reciprocity schedule, posts must collect the fee for each reissuance of the P visa.
+(U) When a P visa is limited by reciprocity to a validity less than the validity of the petition or authorized stay, you may reissue the visa any number of times within the period allowable using the same still-valid petition.
+If an application or reciprocity fee is prescribed by the reciprocity schedule, you must collect the fee for each reissuance of the P visa.

 a.
-The spouse and children of a P-1, P-2, or P-3 alien, who are accompanying or following to join him or her in the United States, are entitled to P-4 classification and are subject to the same visa validity, period of admission, and limitations as the P-1, P-2, or P-3 principal alien.
+(U) The spouse and children of a P-1, P-2, or P-3 principal, who are accompanying or following to join them in the United States, are eligible for P-4 classification and are subject to the same visa validity, period of admission, and limitations as the P-1, P-2, or P-3 principal.
 For a general discussion of the classification of the spouse and children of a nonimmigrant, see 9 FAM 402.1-4 and 9 FAM 402.1-5.

 b.
-Verifying Principal Alien is Maintaining Status: When an alien applies for a P-4 visa to follow to join a principal alien already in the United States, you must be satisfied that the principal alien is maintaining P status before issuing the visa.
-If there are no other readily available means of verification, you may suggest to the applicant that the principal alien in the United States submit a copy of his or her Form I-94, Arrival-Departure Record (if the principal alien received a paper I-94, copies of both sides must be submitted) and a copy of his or her current visa for presentation to you.
+(U) Verifying Principal is Maintaining Status: When an applicant applies for a P-4 visa to follow to join a principal already in the United States, you must be satisfied that the principal is maintaining P status before issuing the visa.
+If there are no other readily available means of verification, you may suggest to the applicant that the principal in the United States submit a copy of their Form I-94, Arrival-Departure Record (if the principal received a paper I-94, copies of both sides must be submitted) and a copy of their current visa for presentation to you.
 You may also wish to check ADIS for arrival and departure information.

-9 FAM 402.14-12 Return Transportation When Employment Involuntarily Terminated
+9 FAM 402.14-13 (U) Return Transportation When Employment Involuntarily Terminated

-If a P nonimmigrant's employment terminates for reasons other than voluntary resignation, the employer and petitioner who sought the alien's P status are responsible for providing the reasonable cost of the alien's transportation to his or her last place of residence prior to entry into the United States.
+(U) If a P nonimmigrant's employment terminates for reasons other than voluntary resignation, the employer and petitioner who sought the individual's P status are responsible for providing the reasonable cost of the individual's transportation to their last place of residence before entry into the United States.